reddimohan/flask-rest-api-barebones-with-authentication/README.md

     * Enable authentication in `/etc/mongodb.conf`
     * Restart mongodb service
     * To connect to mongodb from console, `use mongo library -u admin -p` and then enter password when prompted
+7. Configure database.yml by following steps
+    * rename `database.yml_sample` to `database.yml`
+    * update DB_NAME, MONGO_USER, MONGO_PASS, HOST (You should have aquired this information from 5th or 6th step)
-7. `export FLASK_ENV=development` in Linux and use set in windows
+8. `export FLASK_ENV=development` in Linux and use set in windows
-8. execute `flask run` to run the application
+9. execute `flask run` to run the application
-9. Start the application
+10. Start the application
 ```sh
 python app.py
 or